-BNL's water conservation program has achieved dramatic reductions in water use since the mid-1990's.
+BNL's water conservation program has achieved

+dramatic reductions in water use since the mid-1990's.
 The Laboratory continually evaluates water conservation as part of facility upgrades or new construction initiatives.
-These efforts include more efficient and expanded use of chilled water for cooling and heating/ventilation and air conditioning (HVAC) systems and reuse of once-through cooling water for other
+These efforts include more efficient and expanded use of chilled water for cooling and heating/ventilation and air conditioning (HVAC) systems to reduce use of once-through cooling water for other systems.